Félix Trinidad vs. Bernard Hopkins: The fight

 The fight began slowly, with both fighters circling the ring at a distance and trading jabs in a close first round.

 The second round follows suit, with Hopkins and Trinidad still feeling each other out and staying away from one another.
 Hopkins lands the first big punch of the fight, an overhand right just before the bell.

 Hopkins begins to get comfortable in the third and take the fight to Trinidad, landing his jab consistently from the outside.

 In the fourth, the pace picks up and Trinidad lands his first power punches of the night.
 Hopkins takes the punches well and comes back with big blows of his own in the round's closing seconds.

 Hopkins, typically known for his brawling style, continues to go against form in the fifth by constantly moving around the ring and outboxing Trinidad.
 The style seems to confuse Trinidad, who gets caught by good shots throughout the round.

 Trinidad has his best round in the sixth, backing Hopkins against the ropes and landing multiple left hooks.
 It is the first round that clearly goes to Trinidad.

-The pace slows again in the seventh as both fighters look to catch their second wind.
-Hopkins remains the more mobile fighter, dancing away from most of Trinidad's punches.
-Hopkins is really beginning to outclass Trinidad and lands numerous good combinations.
-Trinidad gamely continues to come forward, but cannot find the target with any big shots.
+The pace of the fight slowed in the seventh round.
+Hopkins maintained more mobility, avoiding many of Trinidad's punches while landing several combinations.
+Trinidad continued to move forward but struggled to land significant scoring shots during this round.

 Trinidad senses he is in trouble and comes out firing in the tenth.
 But after throwing several flurries that do no damage, it appears he has punched himself out.
 Hopkins lands huge punches in the last minute and stuns Trinidad with a right to the chin just before the bell.

 Trinidad comes for the eleventh on very shaky legs.
 By contrast Hopkins is looking completely fresh and Trinidad begins to hold on in desperation.

 Before the last round, Trinidad is slumped in his corner exhausted, while Hopkins smiles and looks animated on his stool.
 Hopkins lands punch after punch on an obviously beaten Trinidad.
 Midway through the round, he connects with a huge right to the chin that leaves Trinidad crumpled on the canvas.
 Felix Trinidad Sr. enters the ring and tells Steve Smoger to stop the fight.

 At the time of the stoppage, Bernard Hopkins was leading the bout on all three judges' scorecards.
 Don Ackerman had the bout 109–100 whilst both Stanley Christodoulou & Anek Hongtongkam scored the bout 107–102 all in favour of Bernard Hopkins.
 HBO unofficial ringside scorer Harold Lederman had Hopkins up 108–101.